 Take a page out of behavioral economists’ and apply a bit of nudge theory.
-Instead of mandating the use of the new tools, or forcing users into lengthy training sessions, try nudging them towards making use of data in their daily lives.
+Instead of mandating the use of the new business analytics tools, or forcing users into lengthy training sessions, try nudging them towards making use of data in their daily lives.
 For instance:

 Set up automated emails to share a snapshot of a high-value Liveboard with users every Monday morning

 Share examples of quick wins delivered by your new data infrastructure in your regular internal communications

 Add “using analytics to drive impact” to your recognition and reward program, and publicly acknowledge effective use of the new tools by non-technical users

 Include “effective use of data” as a category in employee performance reviews

 Gamification has a significant impact on employee engagement, motivation, and psychology.